-The pain may occur immediately upon injury, or develop slowly over time.
-It can also be a sign of an underlying medical condition, so you should report any instance of unexplainable rib cage pain to your doctor immediately.
+The pain may occur immediately upon injury or develop slowly over time.
+It can also be a sign of an underlying medical condition.
+You should report any instance of unexplainable rib cage pain to your doctor immediately.

-If your pain is chronic, the doctor may order a bone scan.
-A bone scan is normally performed if the doctor feels that bone cancer may be causing the pain.
-For this examination, your doctor will inject you with a radioactive material called a tracer.
+If you’re experiencing chronic pain, your doctor may order a bone scan.
+Your doctor will order a bone scan if they feel that bone cancer may be causing the pain.
+For this examination, they will inject you with a small amount of radioactive dye called a tracer.

-The recommended treatment for ribcage pain depends on the cause of the pain.
-If the ribcage pain is due to a minor injury such as a pulled muscle or bruise, you can use a cold compress on the area to reduce swelling.
-If you are in a significant amount of pain, you can also take over-the-counter pain relievers such as Tylenol.
+If the rib cage pain is due to a minor injury, such as a pulled muscle or bruise, you can use a cold compress on the area to reduce swelling.
+If you’re in significant pain, you can also take over-the-counter pain relievers such as acetaminophen (Tylenol).

 The compression wrap holds the area tightly to prevent further injury and greater pain.
-However, these wraps are used only in rare cases because the tightness of the compression wrap makes it difficult to breathe.
-This can increase the risk of pneumonia.
+However, these wraps are only necessary in rare cases because the tightness of the compression wrap makes it difficult to breathe.
+This can increase your risk of pneumonia.